finos/perspective/docs/md/installation.md

 <img src="https://perspective.finos.org/img/jupyterlab.png"></img>

-To use the JupyterLab plugin, make sure you have installed `perspective-python` and then install the extension from the Jupyter lab extension directory:
+To use the JupyterLab plugin, make sure you have installed `perspective-python`, and then install the extension from the JupyterLab extension directory:

 ```bash
 jupyter labextension install @finos/perspective-jupyterlab